BADI-C22-PS174/.github/profile/README.md

   ## What is BADI?

   BADI is an application to help business actors, especially MSME, in analyzing the results of selling their products.
 The results of the analysis will later make a prediction to measure the level of interest from consumers in the next sale.
 With these predictions, manufacturers will be able to increase production on certain products.
-This application can also make an estimate of the product when the best time for the product to be sold.

   ## How it works?
 ⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️